aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/qnt/qnt.rst

    :Default: ``STD``
    :Examples: ``--qnt-implem FAST``

-Selects the implementation of the quantizer.
+Select the implementation of the quantizer.

 Description of the allowed values: